top of page

 Saturday 16th & Sunday 17th May 2026

 The Ballyscullion Park Book Festival has become a much-anticipated, and now annual fixture in Northern Ireland’s literary calendar.
 Set in the beautiful surroundings of Ballyscullion Park near Bellaghy in mid-Ulster, the festival brings together readers, writers, artists and families for a weekend of culture and creativity.
+A key feature of the festival is the Children’s Afternoon on Sunday.

 In the heart of Seamus Heaney country, the festival celebrates literature, music and art with a varied programme of up to 30 talks, readings and panel discussions across two days.
 Covering a wide range of genres — from crime, fiction to poetry, politics, memoirs, and storytelling to name a few — the festival features writers from across Ireland alongside talented local voices.